 On the supply-side, the Commission will consider evidence of rivalrous behaviour among the retailers.
-The extent of rivalrous behaviour is a key indicator of the state or effectiveness of competition.
-The types of behaviour that will assist in assessing the extent of competition include: the marketing strategies of retailers and target customers; the aggressiveness or defensiveness of marketing strategies; the extent and scope of any coordination; the content and innovation in service offers; and the format of information to customers.
+The extent of rivalrous behaviour is a key indicator of the effectiveness of competition.
+The types of behaviour that will assist in assessing the extent of competition include the marketing strategies of retailer and target customers; the aggressiveness or defensiveness of marketing strategies; the extent and scope of any coordination; the content and innovation in service offers; and the format of information to customers.

-Importantly, the trend of competitive behaviour over time may help inform the Commission about the way competition can be expected to develop in the future.
-The level of competition that can be expected going forward is an important consideration for any recommendations the Commission may make concerning possible implementation strategies for the removal of retail price regulation, or more generally, for strategies to improve existing levels of competition.
+Importantly, the trend of competitive behaviour over time may help inform the Commission about the way competition can be expected to increase (or stagnate, as appropriate) in the future.
+The level of competition that can be expected going forward is an important consideration for any recommendations the Commission may make concerning the removal of retail price regulation, or for strategies to improve existing levels of competition.

-The Commission notes the concerns expressed in submissions received during the preparation of the original Statement of Approach about the availability and accuracy of demand-side and supply-side data.
-In order to address these difficulties and to maximise the opportunities to obtain relevant information, the Commission will engage in a comprehensive investigative process in conjunction with wide-ranging consultation, both in relation to the data that it proposes to collect and its analysis.
+The Commission notes the concerns expressed in submissions about the availability and accuracy of demand-side and supply-side data.32 In order to address these difficulties and to maximise the opportunities to obtain relevant information, the Commission proposes to engage in a comprehensive investigative process in conjunction with wide-ranging consultation, both in relation to the data that it proposes to collect and its analysis.